 Nonetheless, he was upbeat that the investigation had vindicated Poundland's point-of-view.
 'I'm pleased with where we are and I'm delighted that the CMA have concluded that there is no lessening of competition with these two companies coming together,' he said.
 He won't be sending people up ladders to pull down the 99p Store signs just yet though.
 The CMA still has to consult the public on its decision and could theoretically wait another two months before issuing its final verdict.

 The investigation has been a substantial hiccup but Poundland is still poised to keep growing dramatically.
-McCarthy says a recent report by consultants Javelin found Poundland had the room to grow up to 1,000 stores.
+McCarthy says a recent report by consultants Javelin found Poundland had the room to expand to 1,000 stores.

 'If you add the 250 [existing 99p Stores] on top of that, that gives you 1,250, [then including] 99p's growth, you're probably up to 1,350-1,400 stores,' he said.
 'There's a lot more to do yet – we're not going to rest on our laurels.'